 We approach motorcycle accident claims by conducting a thorough investigation, going to the scene, and hiring safety experts such as accident reconstruction specialists.
 A complete investigation often helps us prove who the at-fault driver was in legal action.
 We handle personal injury matters on contingency meaning our legal fee is a percentage of the amount we win for you and you never pay anything unless we win money for you first.

 In New York, the no-fault law does not apply to motorcycles.
 This means that a motorbike accident victim must pay out of pocket or use their medical insurance to pay for medical care.
-No-Fault or Personal Injury Protection (PIP) benefits do not apply to motorcycle accidents as they do with people injured in automobile accidents.
-However, any out of pocket expenses incurred in paying for medical care, prescriptions, lost income, and other damages can be claimed as an expense and recovered in litigation.
+No-Fault or Personal Injury Protection (PIP) benefits do not apply to motorcycle accidents as they do to people injured in automobile accidents.
+However, any out-of-pocket expenses incurred in paying for medical care, prescriptions, lost income, and other damages can be claimed as an expense and recovered in litigation.

 Motorcycle accident studies have found that in a majority of motorcycle accidents, the motorcyclist was not at fault in the auto-collision that caused the injuries.
 The personal injury attorneys at Frekhtman & Associates provide you with accident reconstruction analysis to understand how your accident happened in order to prove your case in court.